IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 #### Limitations
 SqlTableDependency does not consider an empty string different from a string containing only spaces; example: '' and '   ' are considered eguals.
 This means that in there is case of update from '' to '  ' - and vice versa - this change it will not be notified.
 Same is true for NULL and empty string.

+SqlTableDependency works with traditional disk-based tables: it does not works with In-Memory OLTP tables.

 #### Difference between SqlTableDependency and SqlDependency from ADO.NET
 Functionalities comparison between Microsoft ADO.NET SqlDependency and SqlTableDependency: